 If you’ve worked in the industry, you probably know what it’s like to prepare for the dreaded “health inspection” day.
 You run around scrubbing all visible surfaces, telling everyone to wash their hands, and checking the temperature of every fridge.

-Your bar must pass every inspection.
+Your bar must pass every health inspection.
 If not, you risk ruining your reputation, getting people sick, and getting closed down for good.
 Although this can be a bit stressful, it’s important bars and restaurants are regularly inspected to ensure staff and customers don’t fall victim to foodborne illness.

 In a busy bar scene, it might seem like the quickest way to get some rocks in a glass.
 But if you knew the potential consequences, you’d think twice before taking this short-cut.